-1. Introduction
+Introduction

 We propose a systematic approach to Big Data benchmarking based on a recent classification (Ogres) of applications using a set of facets or features divided into 4 dimensions: Problem Architecture (or Structure), Execution mode, Data source, storage and access, and the Processing algorithms used.
-This is reviewed in Section 2 and summarized in a detailed Table given in the Appendix.
-We analyze many existing and proposed benchmark sets in section 3 and show how they cover the set of facets.
-We give some examples of benchmarking data analytics on clusters in Section 4 and propose next steps in Section 5
+This is reviewed in Section 1 and summarized in a detailed Table given in the Appendix.
+We analyze many existing and proposed benchmark sets in Section 2 and show how they cover the set of facets.
+We give some examples of benchmarking data analytics on clusters in Section 3 and propose further steps in Section 4.

-2. Overview of Ogres
+1. Overview of Ogres

-2.1.
+1.1.
 What is an Ogre?

-The Berkeley Dwarfs [2] were an important step towards defining an exemplar set of parallel (high performance computing) applications.
-The recent NRC report [3] gave Seven Computational Giants Of Massive Data Analysis, which start to define critical types of data analytics problems.
-We propose [4-6] Ogres - an extension of these ideas based on an analysis by NIST of 51 big data applications [7, 8].
+The Berkeley Dwarfs [1] were an important step towards defining an exemplar set of parallel (high performance computing) applications.
+The recent NRC report [2] gave Seven Computational Giants of Massive Data Analysis, which start to define critical types of data analytics problems.
+We propose Ogres [3-5] - an extension of these ideas based on an analysis by NIST of 51 big data applications [6, 7].
 Big Data Ogres provide a systematic approach to understanding applications, and as such they have facets which represent key characteristics defined both from our experience and from a bottom-up study of features from several individual applications.
 The facets capture common characteristics which are inevitably multi-dimensional and often overlapping.
 We note that in HPC, the Berkeley Dwarfs were very successful as patterns but did not get adopted as a standard benchmark set.
-Rather the NAS Parallel Benchmarks [9], Linpack [10], and
+Rather the NAS Parallel Benchmarks [8], Linpack [9], and (mini-)applications played this role.
+This suggests that benchmarks do not follow directly from patterns, but the latter can help by allowing one to understand breadth of applications covered by a benchmark set.